Health Insurance

 What Do I Need to Know About Medical Insurance Companies?

 The U.S. health insurance market is dominated by a handful of major carriers.
 According to AM Best’s 2025 insurance market analysis, the largest health insurers by enrollment include UnitedHealth Group, Anthem (now Elevance Health), Aetna (a CVS Health company), Cigna, and Humana.
 These companies are regulated at the state level by individual insurance commissioners and at the federal level by agencies including the Centers for Medicare and Medicaid Services (CMS) and the Department of Labor’s Employee Benefits Security Administration (EBSA).
-When evaluating any insurer, it’s worth checking their rating from AM Best or the National Committee for Quality Assurance (NCQA), which grades health plans on quality and member satisfaction.
+When evaluating any insurer, check their rating from AM Best or the National Committee for Quality Assurance (NCQA), which grades health plans on quality and member satisfaction.

 How Can I Find the Best Medical Insurance Company?